FusionAuth/fusionauth-example-theme-tailwind-daisyui/README.md

 Commit them to version control.

-In a separate terminal, run `npm run watch`.
+In separate terminals, run `npm run watch` and `npm run watch:tailwind`.
 This will upload any modified templates and will overwrite anything present in the remote system whenever a local file changes.

 Edit the files using whatever local editor you want.